kyma-incubator/compass/docs/internal/proposals/error-handling/error-handling.md

 To deal with the errors we introduced custom errors, which contains error codes.

-## Proposed custom errors and theirs error codes:
+## Custom errors and theirs error codes:

 | Error type           | Error code  |                            Description                                                            |
 |----------------------|-------------|---------------------------------------------------------------------------------------------------|